magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/bulk-provisioning.md

  - **Attributes** - static and semi-static key-value pairs associated with entities.
 For example, serial number, model, firmware version;
  - **Telemetry data** - time-series data points available for storage, querying and visualization.
 For example, temperature, humidity, battery level;
- - **Credentials** - used for the device to connect to the ThingsBoard server by applications that are running on the device.
+ - **Credentials** - used for the device to connect to the IoT Hub server by applications that are running on the device.

 ## Import Entities